kenyee/requery-wiki/Android.md

 ##Android

-Android support is at the core of this project.
-The requery-android project provides classes specific to using Android's SQLite database within the requery core library as well as useful UI adapters/classes for working with database entities in an Android application. requery works on Android API level 15 and later.
+Android support is at the core of this project. requery is the most feature complete ORM available for Android that is also performant.
+The requery-android project provides classes specific to using Android's SQLite database within the requery core library as well as useful UI adapters/classes. requery works on Android API level 15 and later.

 ###DatabaseSource